Offline mode

 When It Actually Makes Sense to Consider Testing

-So when should someone think about testing for a throat STD?
+So when should one consider testing for a throat STD?

 The Bigger Picture: Sexual Health Is Normal Health